Afghan diaspora: Americas

 Afghan Canadians form the second largest Afghan community in North America after Afghan Americans.
 Over 83,995 Afghan natives are settled in Canada and are Canadian citizens.
 The overwhelming majority of them reside in and around the city of Toronto.
 The remaining can be found in Vancouver, Ottawa, Montreal, Winnipeg, Edmonton, Calgary, etc.

+A month after the Taliban took over Afghanistan in August 2021, Brazil became one of the few nations issuing humanitarian visas to persecuted Afghans, with embassies in Islamabad, Tehran, Moscow, Ankara, Doha, and Abu Dhabi licensed to process visa requests for humanitarian shelter.
+As of June 2023, 11,576 visas had been granted and about 4,000 Afghans had arrived in the South American country.
+The refugees have faces problems to settle in the country, with over 200 of them living in the São Paulo/Guarulhos International Airport while waiting for residencies.

-Small number of natives from Afghanistan are also reported to be residing and working in Ecuador, Brazil, Cuba, Chile, Argentina, Venezuela, Colombia, Dominican Republic, Uruguay, Panama, Costa Rica, Mexico, Cayman Islands, and Trinidad and Tobago.
+Small number of natives from Afghanistan are also reported to be residing and working in Ecuador, Cuba, Chile, Argentina, Venezuela, Colombia, Dominican Republic, Uruguay, Panama, Costa Rica, Mexico, Cayman Islands, and Trinidad and Tobago.

 Oceania

 Afghans have immigrated to Australia since the mid-19th century.
 The Ghan passenger train that travels between Adelaide in the south and Darwin in the north is named after them.
 There are over 59,797 Afghan Australians.
 They reside in a number of cities but mainly in Melbourne, Sydney, Adelaide, Perth and Brisbane.
 Around 3,414 Afghans reside in New Zealand.
 They are all citizens of those two countries.
 Small number of natives from Afghanistan reportedly reside and work in the islands of Papua New Guinea, Nauru, and Fiji.